 Best Located Hotel

 The Bourbon Orleans Hotel is in a prime location for pretty much anything you’ll want to do while you’re in town.
-In the heart of the French Quarter, it’s within walking distance to some of the best galleries, bars, restaurants, and historic sights you won’t want to miss.
+In the heart of the French Quarter, it’s within walking distance of some of the best galleries, bars, restaurants, and historic sights you won’t want to miss.
 The hotel is just one block from one of the major centers of LGBTQ nightlife, the corner of Bourbon and St. Ann.
 Plus, it’s one of the most stunning and upscale getaways in New Orleans with a beautiful pool area, an opulent lobby, and adorable, bi-level suites.

 Best Men’s Shopping